John Read (chemist): Family

-In 1916 he married Ida Suddards.
-The ship that she rode to join him inn Australia evaded pursuit by a German submarine.
-They had two sons, Arthur, a mathematician and mountaineer, and Jan, a movie writer, author and photographer.
+On 20 November 1916 he married Ida Suddards (from Yorkshire) at St Andrew's Cathedral, Sydney.
+The ship that she had ridden to join him in Australia evaded pursuit by a German submarine.
+They had two sons, both born in Australia: John Hinton (Jan), a movie writer, author and photographer, and Arthur, a mathematician and mountaineer.
 A grandson, Richard Read, went on to become an American journalist.